How does passive investing work?

-Passive investing, on the other hand, is a stragey where the investor doesn’t do a lot of fiddling and they don’t go digging for diamonds in the rough.
-They create a diversified portfolio — usually imitating a stock market index, like the S&P 500 — and sit on it for the long haul.
+Passive investing is an investment stragey where the investor doesn’t do a lot of fiddling with trades and they don’t go digging for diamonds in the rough; a set-it-and-forget-it strategy.
+An investor creates a diversified portfolio — usually imitating a stock market index, like the S&P 500 — and sit on it for the long haul.

 The goal with passive investing is to match the market’s returns, not beat it.
 After all, the S&P 500 has provided an average annual return of about 10% over the past half century.
 That’s pretty impressive.